SAP-samples/teched2023-AD264/exercises/ex3/README.md

 We use a different approach by **replicating remote data on demand**.

 The scenario will look like this:
-- The user enters a new incident and selects the customer through a value help.
-This value help shows only _remote_ customer data.
+- The user enters a new incident and selects the customer through the value help.
+The value help shows only _remote_ customer data.
 - As soon as the incident record is created, the customer data is written to a local replica table.
 - Further requests for the incident's customer are served from this replica table.
 - Replicated records will be updated if a remote customer changes.